Before you can create (or remove) an app, ensure your CLI is authenticated into the workspace you want to develop in. You can do so with the

 slack auth list command:

-With our CLI authenticated into the workspace we want to develop in, the next step is to scaffold an app with the
+With your CLI authenticated into the workspace you want to develop in, the next step is to scaffold an app with the

 slack create command: